Alfred Sohn-Rethel: Biography

 Born in Neuilly-sur-Seine near Paris, Sohn-Rethel came from a family of painters, his father was painter, Alfred Sohn-Rethel (1875–1958) and his mother was Anna Julie, née Michels.
 His mother was a descendant from the noble Oppenheim family and had influential relations with big business.
 His paternal grandfather was painter, Karl Rudolf Sohn and his paternal grandmother was painter and singer, Else Sohn-Rethel.
 As his family did not want him also to become a painter, he was brought up by his uncle, the steel industrialist Ernst Poensgen.
 On Christmas 1915, he expressed a wish for a copy of Karl Marx's Capital as a present.
 He received one and studied it intensively.
 Thrown out of home, he participated in the anti-war student protest in his first year at Heidelberg University in 1917.
+He opposed the Spartacist uprising on the grounds that it prevented a more promising later revolution.

 From 1920 Sohn-Rethel was a friend of the philosopher Ernst Bloch, and he met Walter Benjamin in 1921.
 He came to live in Positano in 1923–24, and Naples: philosophy of the broken recorded his fascination with the relaxed Neapolitan attitude to technology.
 Between 1924 and 1927 he remained in Italy, "mainly in Capri, where Benjamin and Bloch were staying", meeting Adorno and Kracauer also at Capri in 1924.
 Additionally his paternal uncle, Otto Sohn-Rethel lived in Anacapri a city in Capri, whom he visited with.
 He stayed in contact with different members of the Frankfurt School, to whom his theoretical concerns were close; however, they never established a close working relationship.